angelalopezcardona/angelalopezcardona.github.io/_news/announcement_3.md

 ---

-Gave a talk *Brain-Computer Interfaces for Large Language Models* at the WINC Workshop and Nanonetworking Day at Universitat Politècnica de Catalunya (UPC).
+Invited talk *Brain-Computer Interfaces for Large Language Models* at the WINC Workshop and Nanonetworking Day at Universitat Politècnica de Catalunya (UPC).